 Observerships will be offered to qualified individuals one time per year, during the month of May only.
 Observers are expected to be available during the entire month of May.

-Qualified individuals can submit their applications during the month of January.
-To be considered for a May 2019 observership, email Christine Bertini at email@example.com between January 1 - January 31, 2019 and include the following materials in your submission:
+To be considered for a May 2021 observership, email Alexandria Anderson at email@example.com between October 1, 2020 - January 31, 2021 and include the following required materials in your submission:

 - Curriculum Vitae